 The Best of New York City at Christmastime!

 Rockefeller Plaza is the location of one of the world’s most famous Christmas trees.
-There is a Lego Store here, which my kids love, and a Metropolitan Museum of Art Store, which is lovely to meander through.
-All of the fabulous decorations to see are within walking distance of here, so spend some time meandering up the streets to see all the sculptures, lights and decorated trees.
+There is a Lego Store here, which my kids loved, and a Metropolitan Museum of Art Store, which is lovely to meander through.
+All of the fabulous decorations to see are within walking distance of here, so spend some time wandering up the streets to see all the sculptures, lights, and decorated trees.
 It is least crowded in the mornings, so head out early.

 Read on for the things you must experience at the holidays in New York City. #NewYorkCity #thingstodoinNYCatChristmas #Christmas #NYC

 There are many options for ice skating at Christmas in New York City.
-This is the most famous, but the Bryant Park and Central Park rinks are just as lovely, without such a crazy wait.
+Rockefeller Center is the most famous spot to skate at, but the Bryant Park and Central Park rinks are just as lovely, without such a crazy wait.

 Magnolia Bakery

 The decorations are divine, and you can stop at the wonderful Magnolia Bakery where the Snickers Refrigerator Cake is chocolaty, rich, and delicious.
 Their banana pudding is the stuff of legends.
-Get your sweets, sit on the parade, and watched the decor and people.
+Get your sweets, sit, and watch the decor and people.

 Go Ice Skating in Rockefeller Center

-Everyone should ice skate in Rockefeller Center at Christmas time at least once.
-It is very festive, alive with holiday music, but expect to wait unless you book a lesson, which has an appointed time.
+Everyone should ice skate at Rockefeller Center at Christmastime at least once.
+It is festive, alive with holiday music, but expect to wait unless you book a lesson with an assigned time.

 Check Out the Famous Department Store Windows

 Be sure to walk up Fifth Avenue to see the magnificently decorated storefronts, and I always love to drop by St. Patrick’s Cathedral.
-Also, walk down to 34th Street to check out Macy’s Department Store with the iconic Miracle on 34th Street windows.
+Also, walk down to 34th Street to visit Macy’s Department Store, featuring the iconic Miracle on 34th Street windows.

 This slideshow requires JavaScript.